 High levels of radon in your home can cause serious health problems.
-A radon inspection can detect your levels and what you need to do to proceed.
-Here are the basics about radon, what it is, and how to reduce high levels.
+An inspection can detect your levels and what you need to do to proceed.
+Here are the basics, what it is, and how to reduce high levels.

 Radon is found in the soil.
 It’s a colorless and odorless gas that can get trapped in your home.
 According to the EPA, radon is the leading cause of lung cancer in nonsmoking individuals.
 Because of this health hazard, it’s essential to have your home tested for radon.

 The professionals at Integrity Home Evaluation Services can perform testing to determine your levels of radon.
 If the test shows elevated levels, it’s time to take action.

 If your inspection comes back with higher levels, don’t despair.
 Here are some tips to help reduce levels if they are slightly elevated.

 Sealing foundation cracks and openings with polyurethane caulk.
 This can help prevent the flow of radon into your house.